Default HTML, but calmer

 Tables

-Tables should feel editorial: mostly horizontal separators, minimal chrome, no zebra stripes.
+Tables should feel editorial: mostly horizontal separators, minimal chrome, subtle striping, and horizontal scrolling on mobile when needed.

 Element Goal Notes